seek-oss/docker-ecr-publish-buildkite-plugin/README.md

 - `save-digest-as-metadata` (optional, string)

-  Allows you specify if the digest of the docker image should be saved to a buildkite metadata variable.
-  Please specify the name of the metadata variable e.g. `save-digest-as-metadata: runtime-image-digest`
+  Specify a Buildkite metadata variable to save the Docker image digest to, e.g. `save-digest-as-metadata: runtime-image-digest`.

 ## License

 MIT (see [LICENSE](LICENSE))